C++ Classes And Objects - C++ Programming Tutorial

 class_Name object_Name;

-• class_Name: It represents the name of the Class.
+• class_Name: This signifies the identifier of the Class.

-• object_Name: It represents the name of the class objects.
+• object_Name: This denotes the identifier of the class instances.

 For Instance: